flairNLP/fundus/docs/how_to_add_a_parser.md

     def title(self) -> Optional[str]:
         return "This is a Title"
 ```

-The Los Angeles Times now supports an attribute called `title` that is directly accessible through `article.title` when crawling for articles.
+TODO: Explain that the attributes are now accessible in the article class.
+And how to access them. --> Example (from above)

+#### Extracting Attributes from Precomputed
+TODO: Unterscheide von extraction aus semi-structured data (ld meta) und xpath/cssselect

-To let your parser extract useful information rather than placeholders, use the `ld` and `meta` attributes of `Article`.
+To let your parser extract useful information rather than placeholders, one way is to use the `ld` and `meta` attributes of the `Article`.
 These attributes are automatically extracted when present in the HTML and are accessible during parsing time within your parser's attributes.
 Often useful information about an article like the `title`, `author` or `topics` can be found in these two objects.
 You can access them inside your parser class via the `precomputed` attribute of `BaseParser`, which holds a dataclass of type `Precomputed`.